trueos/pcbsd/src-qt5/docs/introduction.rst

 * The graphical and command line versions of PBI Manager and Warden have been removed.

+* The "Report a Bug" utility has been removed from :ref:`Control Panel`.

 .. index:: Linux
 .. _TrueOS® for Linux Users: